360MonoDepth: High-Resolution 360{\deg} Monocular Depth Estimation: Metrics and evaluation procedure

-\paragraph{Metrics} We use the evaluation metrics adopted as standard for monocular depth estimation evaluation \cite{EigenPF2014}.
-Although our method operates in disparity space, we report metrics in depth space for fair comparisons with baselines.
 Like MiDaS, our disparity estimates are ambiguous up to scale and offset.
 We therefore determine the optimal scale and offset to match the ground-truth disparity map (inverse depth) using least squares \cite[][Equation~14]{RanftLHSK2021}.
-As all baselines predict depth and not disparity, we rescale them similarly in depth space.
+As all baselines predict depth and not disparity, we rescale them similarly but in depth space.
 In the following metrics, $z$ and $z^*$ represent the predicted and ground-truth depth, respectively:

 \begin{itemize} \itemsep0em

 \item Absolute relative error (AbsRel): $\frac{1}{N} \sum_{i=1}^{N} \frac{\abs{z_i - z_i^*}}{z_i^*}$

 \item Mean absolute error (MAE): $\frac{1}{N} \sum_{i=1}^{N} \abs{z_i - z_i^*}$